ismael-araujo/testing-libraries/README.md

 Hi there,

 I will be using this repo to test libraries.
-So far, I have tested `PyForest and `LazyPredict.
+So far, I have tested `PyForest` and `LazyPredict`.